This post is about detailed M/s contracts that outline relationship expectations, using my own as an example and focusing on what goes into it.

 Examples include dressing in my uniform and stretching (morning), writing my slave journal entry and cleaning the kitchen (evening), various cooking and cleaning tasks (daily), and yard cleanup and cleaning certain bathroom areas (non-daily).

 Then we go to the “Rules and Protocols” section.
 There’s a “does not apply in vanilla company” sub-section.
-Examples of some rules/protocols include asking permission to touch myself sexually/orgasm, kneeling on the floor next to Mistress with my hands behind my back when I’m in her presence and not standing (and asking permission before shifting my legs/more rarely, sitting on furniture), asking permission before leaving her presence, and bedtime leashing protocols.
+Examples of some rules/protocols include asking permission to touch myself sexually/orgasm, kneeling on the floor next to Mistress in a specific way when I’m in her presence and not standing (and asking permission before shifting about/more rarely, sitting on furniture), asking permission before leaving her presence, and bedtime leashing protocols.

-We have a financial section that outlines who pays for what and how much, etc.
+We have a financial section that outlines who pays for what, and how much, along with any other related obligations.

 Finally, we have a facing issues/dissolution section.
 The “facing issues” part covers that if Mistress thinks I should be punished, she will do it in a method of her choosing.
 (This doesn’t come up often but we made a point of writing it in anyway.)
 It also covers the written format we can use to raise major issues (we have never had to use it).